Almamu/EVESharp/Documentation/Setup.md

 [logfile]
 directory=logs
-logfile=ClusterController.log
+logfile=Proxy.log
 ```

 ## Running the server
-Once both the ClusterController and at least a Node is setup, the executables can be run.
-Before running any **Node** the **ClusterController** has to be up and listening for connections, It's output should look something like this:
+Once both the Proxy and at least a Node is setup, the executables can be run.
+Before running any **Node** the **Proxy** has to be up and listening for connections, It's output should look something like this:
 ```
 18/2/20 11:20 I main: Initializing EVESharp Cluster Controler and Proxy 18/2/20 11:20 F main: Initializing EVESharp Cluster Controler and Proxy